30448 - MATHEMATICS - MODULE 1 (THEORY AND METHODS)

 - Group Assignments

-- 4 group assignments, assigned to groups of 3 or 4 students.
+- Weekly group assignments are assigned to groups of 3 or 4 students.
 They permit students to improve and to verify their understaning of the course material as well as to develop team-working skills.
 Group problem sets must be typed using LaTex (or a software that produces a Latex output, such as Lyx or Scientific WorkPlace).

 - Collective office hours